kinit-sk/o-mega/README.md

 - `data/annotations/rationale.json` file representing all the user rationale gathered from all other rationale JSON files

-After having preprocessed the data, you may call OurDataset constructor to instantiate training or test subset that is used for either training the AutoXAI pipeline or for further XAI algorithm evaluation.
+After having preprocessed the data, you may call OurDataset constructor to instantiate training or test subset that is used for either training the O-MEGA pipeline or for further XAI algorithm evaluation.

 ```
     from dataset import OurDataset